PART 1: OUT-OF-TUNE ACOUSTIC PIANOS ARE DETRIMENTAL TO STUDENTS

 Unison Tuning

-Most notes on a piano are linked to two or three strings, which are struck simultaneously by the hammer associated with the note’s key.
+The lowest notes on a piano, which are part of it bass range, are produced by single strings.
+The remainder are linked to two or three strings, which are struck simultaneously by the hammer associated with the note’s key.
 These multi-string notes are called unisons.

 Each string of a unison is normally tuned to match the pitch or vibration rate of the others.
 If this is the case, the tone will be beautiful, clear and undistorted.
 In addition, the tone can be subtly varied, creating the lovely and intriguing impression of a rainbow of tonal colors.

-Volume can also to subtle degrees if unisons are in tune.
+Volume can also be changed to subtle degrees if unisons are in tune.
 This effect, called dynamics, is a major aspect of playing the piano with feeling or expression.

 Control of these factors, in combination, represent the essence of piano artistry.